 Major changes to a module or unit comprise the following: change to module title; change to module learning outcomes; change to assessment mode; change to assessment weightings.

-The changes will be considered for approval by School Education Committee (SEC).
+The changes will be considered for appro- val by School Education Committee (SEC).

-Please attach a final version of the module/unit for consideration.
+Please attach a final version of the module e/unit for consideration.

 Partner

 Module or Unit Convenor

 Partner Contact

 Award Title

 Current Module or Unit Title

 Current Module or Unit code

 Semester(s) in which module is taught

 Credits

 Effective date of change

 Type of change

-Details of change, including the impact of the change on the existing course structure, teaching strategy, course learning outcomes and assessment modes
+Details of change, including the impact strategy, course learning outcomes an t of the change on the existing course structure, teaching d assessment modes

-Please give a brief rationale for the proposed change
+Please give a brief rationale for the pro posed change

+,